merlosy/laravel-restful-api-starter/README.md

    - [Facebook] Authentication (sdk v4): Wrapper class to easily connect and retrieve info

 Reset Password:
-  - a simple a safe flow to reset a password with single-use short-lived token.
+  - a simple and safe flow to reset a password with single-use short-lived token.
 No captcha, no personal question.

 ## About it